 The hotel had a couple of outdoor pools.
-The main pool was for any ages and over to one side had a bar area.
-If you were all inclusive you could keep free scoops of ice cream and food such as burgers here at lunch time as well as drinks.
+The main pool was for guests of any age; over to one side of this pool there was a bar area.
+If you were all inclusive you could get free scoops of ice cream and food such as burgers here at lunch time as well as drinks.
 The second pool, which was my favourite, was the adult only pool (18+).
 This pool was a bit smaller but also seemed to be more sheltered from the wind which was great.
 There is also a bar here that is part of the Luzzu restaurant.
 Here you can still get your all inclusive drinks, however any food needs to be paid for.

 Things to do:

-On our second full day unfortunately it was rather cloudy and slightly stormy so we decided to visit Malta National Aquarium that was a 5 minute walk from where we were staying.
-It’s safe to say we did walk round pretty quickly, however it was definitely worth the visit.
+On our second full day unfortunately it was rather cloudy and slightly stormy so we decided to visit Malta National Aquarium.
+This was only a 5 minute walk from where we were staying, so was really accessible.
+Although we did walk round the aquarium pretty quickly, it was definitely worth the visit.

 On one of our other days we wanted to go on one of the boat trips that went to Comino, Blue Lagoon and Gozo.
 There are so many options of companies that will take you on these boat trips and all offer it for a pretty similar price.
 We ended up booking with Hornblower Cruises.

 We were lucky to be able to get a free of charge pick up / drop off upon booking.
-The minibus collected us from our hotel just after 9:30am and took us to the jetty at Bugibba where we loaded to boat before the setting off at 10:30am.
+The minibus collected us from our hotel just after 9:30am and took us to the jetty at Bugibba where we boarded the boat before then setting off at 10:30am.
 We set off and headed out to sea and towards St Paul’s Island where Paul in the Bible was apparently left shipwrecked in approximately AD 60.
 We then made our way towards Comino Island taking in many picturesque views and caves along the way.

-Upon arriving at Blue Lagoon it’s safe to say you can see why it’s a popular location.
+Upon arriving at Blue Lagoon you can immediately see why it’s a popular location.
 The water was crystal clear for miles!
 With the option for the boat trip we chose we had just over an hour to relax at the Blue Lagoon.
 The boat docks at this point and allows you to explore, go for a swim or even use the slide on board the boat.

 (Also, in case anyone reading this has a food allergy I was informed to advise whoever was on the door before each meal that we needed to speak to the supervisor or chef so we could be advised on what foods to avoid for my allergies.
 They were all very helpful and friendly and even approached us towards the end of the week rather than us having to wait to be seen).

-On the one evening we decided to go somewhere nearby for our evening meal; we ended up not going to far and literally crossed over the road and went to the Luzzu restaurant.
-And to no one’s surprise we decided to go for pretty basic (but very tasty) meals.
+On the one evening we decided to go somewhere nearby for our evening meal; we ended up not going too far and literally crossed over the road and went to the Luzzu restaurant.
+To no-one’s surprise we decided to go for pretty basic (but very tasty) meals.